traveloka/styled-modules/README.md

 ## How It Works

 - Check whether `styled-modules/style` is imported explicitly.
-If so, then do not transpile.
+If so, then it won't transpile.
+This will allow you to manually wrap your component with `styled-modules/style`.
+Note that you should only wrap the root of your component.
 - Find any `import` and `require` statements that matches `pattern` option.
-If none is matched, then do not transpile.
+If none is matched, then it won't transpile.
-- Find any jsx syntaxes. if it's the root element, then wrap it with `styled-modules/style`.
+- Find any jsx syntaxes. if its parent is not a jsx syntax, then wrap it with `styled-modules/style`.

 The example above transpiles to the following: